OpenResty XRay™ On-Premise Deployment on Azure Kubernetes Service

 # secretName: cert-secret

-should be consistent with the domain name in certificate file:
+The environment variable in the aks-kubernetes.yml file needs to be consistent with the domain name in the certificate:

 - name: CONSOLE_HOST